-This two year nursing program track is an upper division "on-line" curriculum designed for registered nurses in the state of Maryland, who are graduates of associate degree or diploma programs.
+This two year nursing program track is an upper division curriculum designed for registered nurses in the state of Maryland, who are graduates of associate degree or diploma programs.
+Courses are offered both face-to-face and online.
 Applicants are considered for admission pending success on the National Council Licensure Examination (NCLEX-RN).

 The Department of Nursing goals are consistent with the mission of the University and reflect the philosophy of the nursing faculty.
 The Department of Nursing goals are:

 - To provide quality programs supportive of the learning needs of diverse learners so that they may accomplish their educational goals.